ZhgChgLi/ZMediumToMarkdown/README.md

 This project can help you to make an auto-sync or auto-backup service from Medium, like auto-sync Medium posts to Jekyll or other static markdown blog engines or auto-backup Medium posts to the Github page.

-You can also use [Github Action](https://github.com/features/actions) as the auto service.

 ## Features
 - [X] Support download post and convert to markdown format
 - [X] Support download all posts and convert to markdown format from any user without login access.